laravel/docs/validation.md

 #### Adding After Hooks To Form Requests

 If you would like to add an "after" hook to a form request, you may use the `withValidator` method.
-This method receives the fully constructed validator, allowing you to call any of its methods before the validation rules are actually evaluated:
+This method receives the fully constructed validator, allowing you to call any of its methods after the validation rules are actually evaluated:

     /**
      * Configure the validator instance.